-Walking away from lessons
+Walking away from staff / requiring Ecover

-Occasionally, students may choose to walk out of a lesson without permission or walk away when a staff member is directing them to another room.
-Such actions will result in a loss of social time detention.
+Occasionally, students may choose to walk out of a lesson without permission, walk away when a staff member is directing them to another room, or need to be Ecovered from a classroom.
+Such actions will result in 2 periods and a social time in Return to Learn.